 Why?
 Because when you are using StreamYard, you can actually load it on your computer, on Safari, sorry, load on your iPad, or load it on your mobile device, using Safari.

-So that’s a big difference between the platforms.
-So let’s, you know, now that I’ve talked a bit about it, let’s actually have a look at what it looks like inside StreamYard.
-So we’re just going to enter quickly the broadcast studio, because I think it’s one thing to talk about the differences, but it’s another thing to, you know, show you guys.
+That’s a big difference between the platforms.
+Let’s, you know, now that I’ve talked a bit about it, let’s actually have a look at what it looks like inside StreamYard.
+We’re just going to enter quickly the broadcast studio, because I think it’s one thing to talk about the differences, but it’s another thing to, you know, show you guys.

-So we’re entering the studio now.
+We’re entering the studio now.
 I get to choose my camera and microphone.
 Last time I did this, it did weird things to my camera.
-So I’m hoping this will all work, please.
+I’m hoping this will all work, please.
 I forgot to make my offering to the demo gods, but please work today.

 There I am.
 I’m going to remove myself.
-So you don’t see duplicate of me.
+You don’t see duplicate of me.
 And then like all of the things that you need to do within StreamYard are either across the bottom here.
 Oh, you can’t see that because I’ve got the overlay.
 Let’s remove that overlay.

 They’re either at the bottom here.
-So, you know, you can control the settings here.
+You can control the settings here.
 You can control the layouts here, and then you’ve got, you know, comments that you can see on the right-hand side.
 You can add banners really easily on the right-hand side, in terms of customising and changing colour schemes.

 You’re trying to present content, you’re trying to monitor, you know, the feed.
 You’re making sure that everything’s coming through properly.
 You have to remember your name and remember what you’re going to say.

-So the easier software is to use and the less you have to remember, the better your live streams will be.
+The easier software is to use and the less you have to remember, the better your live streams will be.
 That’s my, that’s my view of things anyway.
-So that’s a bit of a look into StreamYard.
-So just this really elegant, easy way of, you know, live streaming.
+That’s a bit of a look into StreamYard, just this really elegant, easy way of, you know, live streaming.

 And incredibly easy.
 I also find, let’s go back to me now, ’cause it’s all about all about me.
 I also find that with these live streaming software providers, there’s big communities, right?
 There’s big Facebook groups for Ecamm live.
 There’s big Facebook groups with StreamYard, and there’s a lot of support.